No one ever fully understands Norbiton: they just get used to it.

-The present moment – Kelley’s, Esau’s, Ghiberti’s, my own - is texturally dense, filled not only with the colliding impressions of existence, but with the hum of unresolved story transiting now like a bundle of coloured telephonic wires that can be clutched in the mental hand, traced for faults.
+The present moment—Kelley’s, Esau’s, Ghiberti’s, my own—is texturally dense, filled not only with the colliding impressions of existence, but with the hum of unresolved story transiting now like a bundle of coloured telephonic wires that can be clutched in the mental hand and traced for faults.

 Esau stands with his dogs and listens to his father.
 Everything is still possible.
 The dogs, one hairy, one smooth; another binary system not waiting to be separated out but co-existing in the frozen moment.